Willianvdv/hackerone-ruby/README.md

 # Hackerone Ruby Bindings

-HackerOne resouces in your Ruby app.
+HackerOne resources in your Ruby app.
 This is an experiment, don't use it.